Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 Because just four days earlier, Wais Aria, 37, and his family were huddled outside an airport gate in Kabul.
 One daughter was limp after fainting in the heat and appearing lifeless in the arms of his wife, Kubra.
 His older son was afraid that the Taliban had heard him playing music and would come after him.
-And Aria had been beaten with the guns of Taliban enforcers, who slammed the weapons into the bodies of people trying to reach the airport.
+And Wais had been beaten with the guns of Taliban enforcers, who slammed the weapons into the bodies of people trying to reach the airport.

-All of them were terrified that they’d never return to their lives as Americans.
+All of them were terrified that they would never return to their lives in America.

-“I never thought the situation would change so quickly,” Aria said from his apartment in Alexandria on Wednesday night.
+“I never thought the situation would change so quickly,” Wais said from his apartment in Alexandria on Wednesday night.

 The family has lived in Alexandria, not far from George Washington’s Mount Vernon estate, for four years now, firmly woven into the fabric of suburban American life.

-“My first time in Virginia was six years ago, with a peace-building program,” Aria said.
+“My first time in Virginia was six years ago, with a peace-building program,” Wais said.
 “What can I say?
 Virginia is for lovers.
 And in 2017, I returned with my family.”

 They came to the United States when life in Kabul became too dangerous.
-Aria had been running a nonprofit organization, which he founded 15 years ago, to rehabilitate Taliban child soldiers who had escaped war.
+Wais had been running a nonprofit organization, which he founded 15 years ago, to rehabilitate Taliban child soldiers who had escaped war.

 And in recent years, he was being threatened because of the work he did with the children and his partnerships with Western doctors — the kinds of things the Taliban didn’t like or understand.